leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 ## Connect the Vue Application to the HTTP Service

-With our HTTP service, we just need to wire it up to our Vue application.
-First create an new method called getAll() on our Vue application in `vueApp.js`.
+With our HTTP service working, the final step is to wire it up to our Vue application.
+First create an new method called `getAll` on our Vue application in `vueApp.js`.
+This will call the `List Comments` route on our backend service.

 ```js
 getAll() {